awahlig/python-pcre/README.md

   (see below)
 * `DEBUG` and `LOCALE` flags are not supported
 * patterns are not cached
-* only str and unicode are supported as input
 * scanner APIs are not supported

 For a comprehensive PCRE regex syntax you can visit PHP documentation: